httpwg/http2-spec/draft.md

 Additionally, because using TLS requires acquiring and configuring a valid certificate, some deployments may find supporting it difficult.
-Therefore, this document also specifies a "relaxed" profile of HTTP/2.0 over TLS that does not require strong server authentication, specifically for use with "http://" URIs.
+Therefore, this document also proposes a "relaxed" profile of HTTP/2.0 over TLS that does not require strong server authentication, specifically for use with "http://" URIs.